afroditeapp/afrodite-backend/docs/api_usage.md

 required information is set to the account and then also check is there really an moderation request created using internal media server API.

-TODO: Remove capablity 'admin_setup_possible' from another document.
+TODO: Remove permission 'admin_setup_possible' from another document.

 ## Normal state